primus/primus/README.md

 upon.
 At it's core, it's nothing more than something that passes messages back and forth between the client and server.
-To make it easier for developers to switch to Primus we've developed a simple but effective plugin system that allows you to extend primus's functionality.
+To make it easier for developers to switch to Primus we've developed a simple but effective plugin system that allows you to extend Primus's functionality.

 Plugins are added on the server side in the form of an `Object`: